Omo Charlie Champagne, Vol. 1: Composition

 The album opens with "Charlie", a soulful record that mourns Simi's father and pays tribute to him.
 The Vtek-produced track "Jericho" is a romantic reggaeton tune.
 In the emotive duet "By You", Simi and Adekunle Gold exchange vows and commit to their love.
 The Maleek Berry-assisted track "Immortal" has been described as an "expression of sensual sentiments" exemplified by lyrics like "Hold on tight for the ride of your life/don’t let go now/We can go all night".
 The catchy track "Love on Me" features a call and response chorus.

 "Move On" is an ode to heartbreak.
 "The Artist", a skit, highlights the struggles that artists endure in the industry.
 In "Mind Your Bizness", Falz and Simi cautioned listeners against gossiping.
 On the album's closing track "Hide and Seek", Simi wields her vulnerability with confidence and sex appeal.

-Singles and other releases

-"I Dun Care" was released as the album's lead single on August 10, 2018.
-It was produced by Oscar and recorded in Yoruba and English.
-The song focuses on themes of love and relationship.
-The accompanying music video for "I Dun Care" was shot and directed by Clarence Peters.